 Examples of duties relating to management or business operations include accounting, human resources, and marketing.

 There are typically three types of professional employees that can be considered exempt employees: licensed, learned, and creative professionals.

-Learned professionals are those with extensive knowledge in a field of science or a subject defined by specialized study.
+- Learned professionals are those with extensive knowledge in a field of science or a subject defined by a specialized study.

 - Commissioned employees;

 - Outside salespeople;